aws-samples/aws-serverless-workshops/CrossRegion/1_API/README.md

 ## 3. Create Four Lambda functions

 Next, you will create four Lambda functions.
-First, navigate to **Lambda** in the console (again ensuring you are still in the Ireland region) and click **Create a function**
+First, navigate to **Lambda** in the console (again ensuring you are still in the correct region) and click **Create a function**

 ![Create Lambda function](images/create-lambda-function.png)